Leicester prison is a men’s prison in the centre of Leicester.

 Many arts and community partnerships come in to work with the men.
 Recent activities have been from Leicester University, De Montfort University and the National Space Centre.

-Musicians, arts and theatre companies help residents create and develop productions.
+Musicians, arts and theatre companies help prisoners create and develop productions.

 Primary and mental health is given by Nottingham Partnership Trust, including local dentists.

-Turning Point helps residents with substance misuse both in and out of prison.
+Turning Point helps prisoners with substance misuse both in and out of prison.

 Support for family and friends